My year in review

 The techniques I learned on the course would have been incredibly useful when I was the CTO in a startup and trying to find that elusive product-market fit, but more on this another day.

-Being fortunate enough to work from home most of the year afforded me with additional free time that is otherwise spent commuting to and from work.
+Being fortunate enough to work from home most of the year afforded me with additional free time that is otherwise spent commuting.
 I decided to use some of this time to focus on improving my marketability should the need arise - something which felt proactive given the situation that was unfolding globally.

 I remain sceptical of the value placed on certifications in the software industry and believe they are no substitute for actual experience or, indeed, aptitude and inquisitiveness.
 More problematically, certifications can involve significant financial outlay and may constitute yet another obstacle to a more inclusive industry.

-However, given I earn my living primarily from consulting they can be undeniably useful to possess and structured learning can lay the groundwork for developing a deeper understanding of a given technology, methodology, etc.
+However, given I earn my living primarily from consulting they can be undeniably useful to possess and structured learning can lay the groundwork for developing deeper understanding.

 I set myself the goal of attaining two certifications by the end of the year.